-In 2015, we’ve had by far one of the coldest winters on record in the last few decades, and my bathroom floors are already chilly and cold this Fall. — I don’t know about you, but this whole freezing weather situation certainly makes me want to cozy up and take a nice, long, warm shower in the morning before work.
+I don’t know about you, but with the recent onset of cold temperatures, this whole freezing weather situation certainly makes me want to cozy up and take a nice, long, warm shower in the morning before work.
 Last thing I want, though, is to shiver after taking a shower, all because my bathroom is cold! 😉 No way!

 With that being said, I would like to share the following tips and ideas for keeping your bathroom warm and cozy this Winter season.

 Having a warm and comfortable bathroom is incredibly important.
 Stepping out of a hot bath or shower into freezing air is an unpleasant experience that can be avoided by proper heating of your bathroom.
 Once you have chosen and installed your heating system, you won’t have to worry about crossing cold floors in the morning, or shivering in the cold as you dry yourself off after your shower.
 Keeping your bathroom warm can also help to prevent problems with mold and mildew.

 It is important to choose your bathroom heater carefully because your bathroom is a unique environment in your home.
 The most important thing to remember is that your bathroom will need to be able to cope with exposure to a lot of steam and moisture in order to provide a good source of warmth for your bathroom.
 You may also want to consider what types of heaters will be able to provide the type of warmth that you want.
 If you suffer from frozen bathroom floors, then you might want to think about under floor heating, for example, while if you are more interested in having a warm towel ready to wrap around yourself when you step out of the bath, you might want to consider buying a heated towel rack.